yakimka/picodi/README.md

 #### `registry.clear()`

 Clears all dependencies and resources.
 This method will not close any resources.
-So you need to manually call `shutdown_resources` before this method.
+So you need to manually call `shutdown_dependencies` before this method.

 Don't use this method in production code (only if you know what you are doing), it's mostly for testing purposes.